Charles IX of France: Accession

 Charles' father died in 1559, and was succeeded by Charles' elder brother, King Francis II.
 Francis II died in 1560.
 The ten-year-old Charles was immediately proclaimed king on 5 December 1560, and the Privy Council appointed his mother, Catherine de' Medici, as governor of France (gouvernante de France), with sweeping powers, at first acting as regent for her young son.
 On 15 May 1561, Charles was consecrated in the cathedral at Reims.
-Antoine of Bourbon, himself in line to the French throne and husband to Queen Joan III of Navarre, was appointed Lieutenant-General of France.
+Antoine of Bourbon, himself in line to the French throne and husband to Queen Jeanne III of Navarre, was appointed Lieutenant-General of France.

 First war of religion

 Relations with the Huguenots

-In 1560 a group of Huguenot nobles at Amboise had planned to try to abduct King Francis II and arrest the Catholic leaders Francis, Duke of Guise, and his brother Charles, Cardinal of Lorraine.
-The plot was found out ahead of time, and the Guises were prepared, executing hundreds of Huguenots.
+In 1560, a group of Huguenot nobles at Amboise had planned to try to abduct King Francis II and arrest the Catholic leaders Francis, Duke of Guise, and his brother Charles, Cardinal of Lorraine.
+The plot was discovered ahead of time, and the Guises were prepared, executing hundreds of Huguenots.
 This was followed by cases of Protestant iconoclasm and Catholic reprisals.